 It is very common for realtors to ask a homebuyer who their mortgage loan officer is and where they are located.
 There is a belief that a lender, and for that matter all the service providers to a real estate transaction, needs to be very local.

-The real differentiator for a smooth mortgage process is the individual mortgage loan officer, not where that loan officer is located.
+The real differentiator for a smooth mortgage process is the individual mortgage loan officer.
+It is not where that loan officer is located.
 I usually ask realtors that may not know me to check my reviews on Zillow, Yelp and Google to help ease any concerns.

 This is the same concept as the discussion I previously had on where appraisers are located.
 Click here for more on why where the appraiser works or lives is not as important as their experience and market knowledge.

-Should a realtor insist that you use a “preferred mortgage lender” or penalize you for not using their lender, you may not get the best service or the best terms.
+Should a realtor insist that you use a “preferred mortgage lender” or else penalize you for not using their lender.
+You may not get the best service or the best terms.
 And the realtor may be violating Section 8 of the Real Estate Settlement Procedures Act (RESPA).
 Don’t let the realtor make the decision for you when searching for a lender.

 Some consumers are using online lenders who are seated all over the country.
-If a consumer finds a lender that happens to be somewhere else other than the target market the property is located in, it does not automatically mean they can’t get the job done efficiently and economically for the consumer.
+What if a consumer finds a lender that happens to be somewhere else other than the target market the property is located in?
+It does not automatically mean they can’t get the job done efficiently and economically for the consumer.
 More vetting may need to be done but it does not mean that the non-local lender should automatically be ruled out.

-In the future, as evidenced by the fact that National Mortgage News in March 2017 reported that 20% of all purchase business is going to consumer direct lenders who are seated all over the country, realtors are going to have to get more and more accustomed to dealing with out-of-state lender’s.
+National Mortgage News in March 2017 reported that 20% of all purchase business is going to consumer direct lenders who are seated all over the country.
+So realtors are going to have to get more and more accustomed to dealing with out-of-state lender’s.
 Just vet them harder!
 Check reviews, ask about their experience and use your best judgment.

-In other words, would you work with an individual loan officer who was highly reviewed, highly experienced, sitting in Alaska, and offering your competitive mortgage terms for a property you are purchasing on the East Coast?
-Or, would you prefer a local lender you know nothing about, can’t find any online reviews about, don’t know how long they have been in the business, but the realtor prefers that you work with them because they are local and the realtor knows them?
+Would you work with an individual loan officer in Alaska who was highly reviewed, highly experienced, offering your competitive mortgage terms for a property you are purchasing on the East Coast?
+Or would you prefer a local lender you know nothing about, can’t find any online reviews about, don’t know how long they have been in the business.
+But the realtor prefers that you work with them because they are local and the realtor knows them?
 Does that make sense?

 I had a pre-qualified client who was being pushed by their realtor to use a different local lender instead of me.
 This was because I did not live or work in the specific county the client was buying in.
 Instead, I lived just two counties from the subject property.
 The client chose me and their message to me is below: